vipm-io/caraya/README.md

 ![Caraya](https://github.com/JKISoftware/caraya/raw/master/img/caraya-logo.png)

 Caraya is an assertion and unit test framework for LabVIEW that is simple and fast.
-It takes a whole new view to unit testing.
-Your VI is your unit test.
+It takes a whole new approach to unit testing; your VI is your test.
+Caraya allows you to convert your manual test VIs you use to debug your code into unit test cases with nearly no effort.
+This significantly lowers the barrier to systematicaly write unit tests for your project leading into better overall code quality for real-world projects where developers don't always have the luxury to write unit test cases first.
+Caraya allows you to compose your test cases into into hierarchical test suites allowing you to quickly run tests for the part of the code you are developing and allowing you to automate the unit testing as part of your build process.

 ## Installation

-You can download and install Caraya with VI Package Manager
+You can download and install Caraya with VI Package Manager.

 [Get Caraya](http://vipm.jki.net/#!/package/jki_lib_caraya)

 ## Usage
-Caraya is a LabVIEW toolkit providing a library of assertion VIs to validate run-time conditions of any LabVIEW application and a Define Test VI to construct unit test cases from any VI using these assertions either directly or anywhere in the VI call hierarchy.
+Caraya is a LabVIEW toolkit providing a library of assertion VIs to validate run-time constraints of any LabVIEW application and support VIs to construct unit test cases from any VI using these assertions.

 ###Palette
-To create unit tests or to validate runtime conditions in your application, you need to drop the corresponding Caraya VIs to the block diagrams of your application.
-The Caraya toolkit VIs are located under the JKI Toolkits functions palette menu
+To create unit tests or to validate runtime conditions in your application, you need to drop the corresponding Caraya toolkit VIs to the block diagrams of your application or your test case.
+The Caraya toolkit VIs are located under the JKI Toolkits functions palette menu.

 ![Functions palette](https://github.com/JKISoftware/caraya/raw/master/img/functions-palette.png "Functions palette")

 ###Assertions
-Caraya provides a library of assertion functions that return an error if the condition provided is not true.
+Caraya provides a library of assertion VIs that return an error if the corresponding constraint is not met.
 You can use these anywhere in your application to verify that values are within meaningful range and error your VI if values don't make sense.
-For example if you are setting the speed for a pump, you may want to make sure that the speed is never negative.
-Assertation functions execute fast in your executable and provide only minimal performance penalty and as such can be used nearly everywhere in your code.
+For example if you are setting the speed for a pump, you may want to make sure that the speed is never negative and is below the maximum allowed pump speed.
+Assertation functions execute fast in your executable and provide only small performance penalty and as such can be used nearly everywhere in your code.

 ![Validate pump speed](https://github.com/JKISoftware/caraya/raw/master/img/validate-pump-speed.png "Validate pump speed")